 For Lauren and Daniel*, exhausted took on a whole new meaning.
 Within a week of their daughter Emma’s birth, they could see she was uncomfortable and struggling to sleep.
 Weeks of lactation support, medications, tests at the pediatrician, and even a hospital stay later, Lauren looked to Tiny Health’s Baby Gut Health Test for answers.

-Searching for answers for your little one?
+Wondering if there’s a link between your little one’s gut health and sleep patterns?
 If so, this Tiny Health case study is for you.

 Keep reading to learn how Emma’s gut health results were the key to unlocking a peaceful night’s sleep.